aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/txtloadoptions/_index.md

 Allows to specify how numbered list items are recognized when document is imported from plain text format.
 The default value is  true .

-If this option is set to false, lists recognition algorithm detects list paragraphs, when list numbers ends with either dot, right bracket or bullet symbols (such as "\\u2022", "\*", "-" or "o").
+If this option is set to  false , lists recognition algorithm detects list paragraphs, when list numbers ends with either dot, right bracket or bullet symbols (such as "\\u2022", "\*", "-" or "o").

-If this option is set to true, whitespaces are also used as list number delimiters: list recognition algorithm for Arabic style numbering (1., 1.1.2.) uses both whitespaces and dot (".") symbols.
+If this option is set to  true , whitespaces are also used as list number delimiters: list recognition algorithm for Arabic style numbering (1., 1.1.2.) uses both whitespaces and dot (".") symbols.

 **Parameters:**
 | Parameter | Type | Description |
 | --- | --- | --- |
 | value | boolean | The corresponding  boolean  value. |

-### setDocumentDirection(int value) {#setDocumentDirection-int-}
+### setDocumentDirection(int value) {#setDocumentDirection-int}
 ```
 public void setDocumentDirection(int value)
 ```